 Charleston, SC is one of my favorite cities.
 It’s charming, historic, and a food lovers dream.
 I’ve visited Charleston a handful of times over the years and always want to return.
-If you love southern charm (not just the TV show), then Charleston needs to be on your must visit destination list!
+If you love southern charm (and not just the TV show), then Charleston needs to be on your must visit destination list!
 My Charleston SC Travel Guide is based off of my experiences in this wonderful city.

 Where To Stay

 Springhill Suites Charleston Mount Pleasant – We stayed in this hotel once and I would stay here again.
 It’s a new hotel in Mount Pleasant, right across the bridge from Charleston.
 Great location and just a short drive/Uber to downtown Charleston.
-There were also a lot of restaurants and shopping options near the hotel.
+There were also a lot of restaurants and shopping options near the hotel as well.

 What To Do